Active Mobility Infrastructure

 Islandwide Cycling Network Programme (ICN)

-We are expanding our cycling path network, to have around 1,300km of cycling paths islandwide by 2030.
-By then, all HDB towns will have cycling path networks connecting commuters from their homes to MRT stations, bus interchanges and nearby shopping malls and schools.
-In some areas – for example between Ang Mo Kio and Bishan – these cycling paths join up, connecting one HDB town to another and facilitating inter-town commutes.
+We are expanding our cycling path network, to around 1,300km islandwide by 2030.
+We are aiming for all HDB towns to have cycling path networks connecting commuters from their homes to MRT stations, bus interchanges and nearby shopping malls and schools.
+In some areas, cycling paths will also connect one HDB town to another, to facilitate inter-town commutes.

 Cycling paths are coated with a skid-resistant material and coloured terracotta red for better visibility.
 At potential conflict areas, “SLOW’ markings, speed regulating strips, and signages are installed to alert cyclists and active mobility device users to slow down and look out for pedestrians.